AhmedAlsaab/SeleniumAutomation/README.md

 ## How to run

-1. ~Launch the TestData WorkBook found inside the Automation directory that you cloned or download~ Edit: Not available in public repo, create your own repo!
+1. ~Launch the TestData WorkBook found inside the Automation directory that you cloned or download~ Edit: Not available in public repo, create your own data sets and read through the code to see how data is looked up in Excel!
 2. ~Select a Sheet you want to automate and start filling the rows out.
 Each row from start to the specified finish column represents one data set.
 The WorkBook is dynamic, has drop-downs and behaves the same way the website does, following the same rule set.
 Make sure you fill out all the white cells for each row and give each data set a name!~  Edit: Not available in public repo
-3. After have one or multiple data sets ready, save and exit the WorkBook
+3. ~After have one or multiple data sets ready, save and exit the WorkBook~
-4. Launch the automation-desk-app
+4. ~Launch the automation-desk-app~
-5. Select which form you want to automate from the first dropdown
+5. ~Select which form you want to automate from the first dropdown~
-6. The data sets you created and named should automatically load after you select the correct sheet from the desk-app
+6. ~The data sets you created and named should automatically load after you select the correct sheet from the desk-app~
-7. Select which data set you want to automate
+7. ~Select which data set you want to automate~
-8. Click start to start automating!
+8. ~Click start to start automating!~
-9. After the progress bar reaches 100, click 'Finish' and open up the TestData WorkBook once again to see the quote results
+9. ~After the progress bar reaches 100, click 'Finish' and open up the TestData WorkBook once again to see the quote results~
-10. Once done, run the terminate-driver.bat file to clean up
+10. ~Once done, run the terminate-driver.bat file to clean up~

+*Note: How to run is not applicablabe for this repo; but left in to highlight how to run this project when reproduced.
+Alternatively, for a lightweight GUI-less version that fully works with different automation strategies (ordered, multithreaded and looped) view my DataDrivenTesting Repo!*

 ## Video Guides & Tutorials for this project